dhutapratama/docs/eloquent.md

 <a name="introduction"></a>
 ## Introduction

-Laravel includes Eloquent, an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
+Lets includes Eloquent, an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
 When using Eloquent, each database table has a corresponding "Model" that is used to interact with that table.
 In addition to retrieving records from the database table, Eloquent models allow you to insert, update, and delete records from the table as well.

 > **Note**
 > Before getting started, be sure to configure a database connection in your application's `config/database.php` configuration file.
 For more information on configuring your database, check out [the database configuration documentation](/docs/{{version}}/database#configuration).

-#### Laravel Bootcamp
+#### Lets Bootcamp

-If you're new to Laravel, feel free to jump into the [Laravel Bootcamp](https://bootcamp.laravel.com).
-The Laravel Bootcamp will walk you through building your first Laravel application using Eloquent.
-It's a great way to get a tour of everything the Laravel and Eloquent have to offer.
+If you're new to Lets, feel free to jump into the [Lets Bootcamp](https://bootcamp.laravel.com).
+The Lets Bootcamp will walk you through building your first Lets application using Eloquent.
+It's a great way to get a tour of everything the Lets and Eloquent have to offer.

 <a name="generating-model-classes"></a>
 ## Generating Model Classes